 - Voice your concerns early on so that your consultant can make the necessary changes.

-The more you and your consultant communicate—whether it’s through email, phone calls, or in person—the better you can work together to improve your fundraising strategies.
+The more you and your nonprofit consultant communicate—whether it’s through email, phone calls, or in person—the better you can work together to improve your fundraising strategies.

 Tip #7: Trust your consultant’s advice.